open-io/oio-sds/Variables.md

 ### sqliterepo.election.lock_alert_delay

 > Only effective when built in DEBUG mode.
-Dump the long critical sections around the elections lock, when the lock is held for longer then this threshold (in microseconds).
+Dump the long critical sections around the elections lock, when the lock is held for longer than this threshold (in microseconds).

  * default: **200**
  * type: gint64